 According to the CFPB study, those with overdraft coverage are 2.5 times more likely than those who don't opt into coverage to have their bank accounts closed due to negative balances.

 Many consumers have unwittingly opted into overdraft coverage.
-If you aren’t sure if you have overdraft protection, call your bank and ask.
+If you aren't sure if you have overdraft protection, call your bank and ask.
 If you have opted in, you can immediately opt out.
 Then send a written letter to the bank, confirming your request to opt out of overdraft protection.
+If your bank won't cooperate and you've lost a significant amount of money due to the unlawful charges, consider contacting a lawyer to resolve the issue.

 And remember, the bank can automatically enroll you in overdraft coverage for checks and regularly occurring automatic debts.
 If your bank won't allow you to keep an account without this coverage, you'll need to keep careful track of how much money you have in your account to avoid incurring fees.